Part V

 Conventional medicine offers powerful tools for managing physical and mental health.
 For many navigating the Path of the Dragon, these interventions are a vital support, providing the psychological and physiological stability that makes deep transformation possible.

 This stability is not peripheral; it is the very ground upon which deeper exploration is safely built.
-Without it, such work could be destabilizing or harmful.
+Without it, such work could be destabilizing or even harmful.

 Neurochemistry & Medication’s Impact: Altering the Inner Landscape